paolagabriellas/CEN3031-Lab4/README.md

 ### Setup
 *Note: This is a big assignment, start early and work on getting simple things working first.*

-1. To help us get started quickly, we will be using [create-react-app](https://github.com/facebook/create-react-app#creating-an-app), a template generator for creating React Applications quickly without having to install a ton of external dependencies.

-First clone accept the assignment and clone the project to your machine.
-Then navigate to the assignment and run these commands in terminal to create a starter application my-app (note: you can change this to lab4 if you like.)
+1. First clone accept the assignment and clone the project to your machine.
+Then navigate to the assignment and run this command in terminal to install the dependencies

-`npx create-react-app my-app`

-or

-`yarn create react-app my-app`

-or

-`npm init react-app my-app`
+`npm i`

-2. After the installation has finished you should be able to cd into the project directory.

-3. Inside the newly created project, you can run some built-in commands:
+2. Run your app with the command:

     `npm start` or `yarn start`

     Runs the app in development mode.

-4. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
+3. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
 If a browser doesn't open up, copy and paste this link into your web browser with a starter page.

-5. After this you should open the folder and replace the src file with the file for this Lab #4 github repo.
-You should then be able to see the lists of the football clubs (school and mascot) in a table, search/filter textbox and space to output details about your project.

-6. One great resource we can use to help us with our css styling is [semantic-ui](https://react.semantic-ui.com/).
+4. One great resource we can use to help us with our css styling is [semantic-ui](https://react.semantic-ui.com/).
 This helps us import styles so we don't have to manually style everything.
 If you're interested in this (which I highly recommend) then you can get started [here](https://react.semantic-ui.com/usage).

-7. Use the starter code (e.g, create-react-app with Lab #4 code you created in steps 1-3) to create a front-end interface with React.js to edit, view a football club, as well as the ability to add a new football club and delete old ones.
+5. Use the starter code (e.g, create-react-app with Lab #4 code you created in steps 1-3) to create a front-end interface with React.js to edit, view a football club, as well as the ability to add a new football club and delete old ones.

 **See Development Goals** below for specific implementation details for this project.

 #### Development Goals - To DO List:

 ***Note: The search functionality, listing of all the football clubs, and the delete functionality have been completed for you to aid you in completing the others***

 In this assignment, we are only focused on creating your front-end user interface to display a football club, edit, as well as add a new football club or delete existing ones.

 As you develop the solution to this assignment you will need to complete at least the following tasks.